dummylabs/thewatchman/README.md

 ```

 ### Additional notification service parameters in Watchman: report service
-You can use an arbitrary notification service with `ad.watchman.audit` event.
-Event data takes precedence over `notify_service` setting in `watchman.yaml` configuration file.
+You can use an arbitrary notification service with `watchman.report` service.
+Service paramaters takes precedence over eponymous settings in `configuration.yaml`.
 ```yaml
 service: watchman.report
 data: